dotnet/arcade/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 When the dotnet-helix-machines-ci build to be rolled out fails with `{QueueOrImageName} has estimated removal date: {c.EstimatedRemovalDate}, which has elapsed.
 Either extend this date in the yaml definition or remove it from usage to proceed.`:

-1. Review the date and confirm using internet search / .NET Release PM Team calendar.
+1. Review the date and confirm using internet search / .NET Release PM Team calendar.  **Note the "Matrix of Truth" data, once it exists, supersedes any data in "Estimated Removal dates"
-2. If the date is incorrect, consult with DncEng operations v-team to determine a new date and extend it via pull-request to this repository
+2. If the date is incorrect, consult with DncEng Operations v-team (or, use judgment) to determine a new date and extend it via pull-request to this repository
 3. If the date is valid, remove the definition via pull request to this repository.
 If we have erroneously never communicated this state, you may use discretion to set a date sometime in the future to keep the current status quo, but please include a comment over the definition explaining why.

 - Known issues impacting the area: n/a